Birmingham ElectroAcoustic Sound Theatre

 Birmingham ElectroAcoustic Sound Theatre, or as it is more commonly known, BEAST, is a sound diffusion system specifically designed for the performance of electroacoustic music.
+It consists of a set of loudspeakers connected to a computer, usually controlled by a diffusion console.
 It is a long-running project of the Electroacoustic Music Studios at the University of Birmingham, founded in 1982 under the directorship of Jonty Harrison.
-Since 2014 BEAST has been directed by Scott Wilson, along with Annie Mahtani and James Carpenter as technical director.
-Simply put, it consists of a set of loudspeakers connected to a computer, usually controlled by a diffusion console.
+Since 2014 BEAST has been directed by Scott Wilson, with Annie Mahtani as co-director from 2020.
+James Carpenter was technical director until 2018.
+The current technical director is Simon Smith.